juggernaut/juggernaut.github.io/_posts/2017-09-14-docker-migrating-legacy-links.markdown

 {% endhighlight %}

 The hostname `flaskapp` resolves just fine since the `flaskapp` container is running on the same bridge network as the nginx container.

+## Summary

+Migrating to user-defined networks required a slight re-design and some extra work, but it makes my setup a lot more flexible and powerful.
+In my next post, I'll show you how I can deploy a new version of my flask app in a separate container and dynamically reload the nginx configuration to point to the new container with zero downtime.